Deploying MERN on a VPS: What They Don't Tell You

 The First Login Was Intimidating

-apt update && apt upgrade) - Create a new user (running everything as root is apparently a bad idea)
+update && apt upgrade. - I created an user because running everything as root is not a good idea.

-- Set up SSH keys and disable password login
+- I set up SSH keys and I disabled password login.

-- Configure the firewall to only allow ports I actually need
+- I configured the firewall to only allow the ports that my server actually needs.

-Then I checked the auth logs a few hours later.
-Literally thousands of login attempts from random IP addresses in China, Russia, Eastern Europe.
-Bots just scanning the internet for open SSH ports and trying common passwords.
+Then I checked the login logs a hours later.
+What I saw was shocking.
+There were thousands of login attempts from different internet addresses in China, Russia and Eastern Europe.
+These were automated programs that scan the internet for open SSH ports and try common passwords.

 Installing All the Things

-MongoDB especially was annoying.
-You can't just apt install mongodb.
-You have to add their repository, import their GPG key, update your sources list, and then install.
-Six different commands just to get a database running.
+MongoDB was really frustrating to install.
+You can't just install it with a command.
+First you need to add their repository then import their GPG key update your list of sources and after that you can install it.
+That is six commands just to get a database up and running.

-I made a bash script to automate the whole setup process.
-Took me longer to write the script than to just do it manually once, but now if I ever need to recreate the server or set up a new one, I can just run the script.
+I created a bash script to make the whole setup process easier.
+It took me longer to write the script than to do it manually.
+Now if I need to set up a new server or recreate this one I can just run the script.

 Making Nginx Work